joaopedroso/scipbook/docs/flp.rst

    Whenever possible, it is better not to use a large number.
 If its use is necessary, choose a number that is as small as possible, as long as the formulation is correct.
 Using large numbers, as :math:`M=9999999`, is unthinkable, except for very small instances.

 In the uncapacitated facility location problem, a correct formulation is to set the capacity :math:`M` equal to the total amount demanded.
 However, it is possible to improve the formulation by adding the contraints :math:`x_{ij} \leq d_i y_j`.
 The natural question here is "what formulation should we use"?
 Of course, the answer depends on the particular case; but in general *stronger formulations* are recommended.
-Here, the *strength* of a formulation is not ambiguous: it can be defined in terms of the linear optimizatino relaxation as follows.
+Here, the *strength* of a formulation is not ambiguous: it can be defined in terms of the linear optimization relaxation as follows.

 .. index::
    single: linear optimization relaxation